 Here are several common causes of eye pain affecting the front surface of the eye:

 Corneal foreign body.
 Not surprisingly, what often causes a foreign body sensation in the eye is an actual foreign body.
 Common foreign bodies that can adhere to and become embedded in the surface of the cornea include metal shavings, inorganic grit (sand, tiny stone particles), sawdust and other organic material.

 The discomfort from a corneal foreign body can range from mild to severe, and typically it is most bothersome when you're blinking (since the eyelid often is rubbing across it during blinks).
 Blurred vision and sensitivity to light also are common.

 A corneal foreign body requires urgent attention from an eye doctor, because material embedded in the cornea can quickly cause a serious eye infection.

-Most corneal foreign bodies can be removed easily in the doctor's office with the proper tools.
+Most corneal foreign bodies can be removed easily in your eye doctor's office.
 Antibacterial eye drops may be prescribed to prevent infection while the cornea heals.

 Many superficial corneal scratches heal on their own within 24 hours.
 But deeper abrasions can lead to a serious eye infection and even a corneal ulcer if left untreated.

 Because it's often impossible to tell if eye pain is due to a minor scratch, a deep abrasion or a corneal foreign body, it's a good idea to see an eye doctor for any sharp discomfort of the eye that does not resolve very quickly, to determine the underlying cause.

 Dry eyes.
 Another very common cause of eye discomfort is dry eyes.
 Usually dry eye discomfort begins more slowly and gradually than eye pain from a corneal foreign body or abrasion.
 Sometimes dry eyes can lead to a corneal abrasion, because there are not enough tears on the surface of the eye to keep the cornea moist and slippery.